 Students must successfully complete a minimum of 120 credit hours.
 The campus at which a student completes the plurality of course work will award the degree, provided that campus is authorized to grant the degree/major/concentration and that the student has been admitted to that campus.
-Students may transfer no more than 90 credit hours (60 credits from a junior college) toward a Bachelor of Science degree or 30 credit hours toward an Associate of Science degree.
+Students may transfer no more than 90 credit hours (60 credits from a junior college)

+toward a Bachelor of Science degree or 30 credit hours toward an Associate of Science degree.
 Class standing, based on total credit hours that count toward minimum degree requirements, is as follows: senior, 90 or more; junior, 60-89; sophomore, 30-59; freshman, 0-29.

-Requirements for a Second Bachelor's Degree-Bloomington and Indianapolis credits used for the first bachelor's degree and satisfy all the requirements for the second degree.
+Requirements for a Second Bachelor's Degree-Bloomington and Indianapolis

+Students must petition for approval to work toward a second bachelor's degree.
+If permission is granted, students are required to take 30 credit hours beyond the credits used for the first bachelor's degree and satisfy all the requirements for the second degree.
 Generally, SPEA encourages students to work toward a graduate degree rather than a second bachelor's degree.